Disaster Recovery Planning

-After deriving the required levels of Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for each business function, you must determine the disaster recovery type based on this and proceed with design and implementation.
+After determining the required levels of Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for each business function, you must decide on the disaster recovery type and proceed with its design and implementation.

-Disaster recovery design can be built by categorizing it into three main types—Cold, Warm, and Hot—based on RTO and RPO.
+Disaster recovery design can be built by classifying it into three main types—Cold, Warm, and Hot—based on RTO and RPO.

 | DR configuration level | RTO | RPO | Availability (Main↔DR) | Recovery | Cost | target |